top of page

 Bayley Stevens, B.S.
 (2024)

 Research: The effect of urbanization on the size of male sexual signals in Western Fence Lizards.
-Bayley is now working with the Great Basin Institute as a desert tortoise survey technician.
+Since graduating, Bayley has worked as a seasonal biology technician throughout the country!

 Image%20from%20iOS_edited.jpg